The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 The "fx" or the "Expression Builder" tab.

-The icon in the bottom left of the expressions input field opens Expression Builder.
+The icon in the bottom left of the expression input field opens Expression Builder.

 First of all, you can see all available functions in the "Select function" menu.
 The first dropdown menu filters functions by categories (date, number, string, etc.), and the second dropdown menu contains functions you can use.